This article is intended to provide an architect-level view of Google’s cloud-computing services - the Google Cloud Platform (GCP).

 - deploy a block of code that handles HTTP requests, without needing to care where it runs (serverless functions)

-Each service that Google provides has a REST api (actually REST-like; see section on GRPC later).
+Each service that Google provides has a REST api (or REST-like; see section on gRPC later).

 Google also provides:

 - a cross-platform (Python-based) commandline tool “gcloud” which uses the python version of the client library - ie whatever the commandline does you can also do via the library or simply direct messages to GCP

 - a web-based administration portal at https://console.cloud.google.com which is also implemented using the GCP client libraries - ie there is nothing in the portal that cannot be done via direct messages to GCP